ld4l-labs/bib2lod/README.md

 ## What is bib2lod?

-bib2lod is a full record MARC-to-bibliotek-o converter that
+bib2lod is a full record MARC-to-bibliotek-o converter that will:

-* Accepts any valid MARC record (or set of valid MARC records) as input
+* Accept any valid MARC record (or set of valid MARC records) as input.
-* Converts each input record to RDF in the [bibliotek-o framework](https://github.com/ld4l-labs/bibliotek-o).
+* Convert each input record to RDF in the [bibliotek-o framework](https://github.com/ld4l-labs/bibliotek-o).
 The bibliotek-o framework includes:
-  * The [bibliotek-o ontology](https://github.com/ld4l-labs/bibliotek-o) (an extension to [BIBFRAME](https://www.loc.gov/bibframe/))
+  * The [bibliotek-o ontology](https://github.com/ld4l-labs/bibliotek-o) (an extension to [BIBFRAME](https://www.loc.gov/bibframe/)).
-  * Defined fragments of BIBFRAME and other external ontologies
+  * Defined fragments of BIBFRAME and other external ontologies.
-  * An application profile specifying rules for bibliographic metadata modeling using these ontologies
+  * An application profile specifying rules for bibliographic metadata modeling using these ontologies.
-* Conversion from MARC to bibliotek-o follows the MARC-to-bibliotek-o mappings provided by the LD4L Labs/LD4P ontology mapping group (in development).
+  * Mappings from MARC to the bibliotek-o target ontologies against which the converter is being developed are in progress by the LD4L Labs/LD4P ontology mapping group.
+* Convert all fields except local (9xx) fields to RDF.

-In its initial implementation, it
+In its initial implementation, it:

-* converts each record as a self-contained unit, with no attempt to reconcile URIs either locally across an entire data set or to external URIs.
+* Converts each record as a self-contained unit, with no attempt to reconcile URIs either locally across an entire data set or to external URIs.
 New URIs are minted using the configured local namespace and a random local name generator.
-* supports only file IO.
+* Supports only file IO.

 ## News
 * **2017-03-31** Release 0.1 pushed to `master`.